hanling3/recipe-book/documents/discovery-and-planning.md

 - How much time did it take you to decide on your last meal/recipe?
 - What types of recipes do you usually look for?

+## User Interview Raw Notes

+Please see individual links in the table of contents for raw interview notes.

 ## User Interview Summaries

 Overall, we interviewed 15 users - 8 users in our first round of interviews, and 7 users in our second round of interviews.
 Our first round was more unstructured, in that we held brief 5 minute conversations with peers we could find around us, such as roommates, classmates, those walking around in Duffield, etc. After we looked at our insights for the first round, we narrowed down a user group and created an interview protocol so that we can pinpoint some specific insights from our target users.
-Below are
+We have included our raw notes and summaries for each user below.

 Round 1: Unstructured